casper-network/docs/source/docs/casper/concepts/smart-contracts.md

 ## General/Intro

-A smart contract is a self-executing program that automates the actions required in an agreement or contract.
+A smart contract is a self-executing program that automates the actions required in a digital agreement.
 Once completed, the transactions are trackable and irreversible.
-Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.
+Smart contracts permit trusted transactions and agreements among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.

 ## Smart Contracts in Casper